The guest experience starts way before someone takes their first bite of your delicious food.

-Today, half of consumers eat out between two and four times each week – restaurants are just a part of daily life.
-Reservation technology has made it even easier for consumers to make dining out part of their routines.
+In 2017, TouchBistro found that half of consumers were eating out between two and four times each week, in part due to reservation technology making it even easier for them to make dining out part of their routines.

-If your restaurant has no reservation policy in effect, you may change your mind after seeing how reservations benefit every role in the restaurant – both staff and customers.
+If your restaurant has a no reservation policy in effect, you may change your mind after seeing how reservations benefit everyone in the restaurant – from your staff to your customers.

 Managers need to know what’s going on at their restaurant so they can coordinate staffing, communication, and inventory.
 When managers know how many guests to expect through reservations they can better schedule staff and resources in case of no shows.
-Plus, an influx of reservations clue managers in on giving servers extra training on busy nights.
+Plus, an influx of reservations clues managers in on giving servers extra training on busy nights.

 The host’s job is to seat hungry people and to set diners’ expectations for how long they’ll have to wait for their meal.
 When a restaurant takes reservations, hosts can better anticipate when tables will turn over in order to give more accurate wait times and avoid overcrowding in waiting areas.

 Servers are the face of your customer experience.
 When customers make a reservation, they can share details about the meal – is it a celebration? – or let staff know if anyone in the party has a food allergy.

 When servers are equipped with this information, they can act on it without being asked by customers.
-Servers can bring out dessert for a birthday celebration or point out the menu’s dairy-free options.
-When the front-of-house team can anticipate customers’ needs, they can go above and beyond customer expectations from the beginning, making them more likely to convert occasional restaurant goers into lifelong regulars.
+Servers can bring out dessert for a birthday celebration, or point out the menu’s dairy-free options.
+When the front-of-house team can anticipate customers’ needs, they can go above and beyond customer expectations from the beginning, and convert occasional restaurant-goers into lifelong regulars.

 Guests benefit most from reservations.
 First, when customers make a reservation, they know that their table is guaranteed.
-Instead of showing up at a restaurant arriving only to wait an hour for a table.
-They can also make their reservation over the phone, in person, or online and their seating will be guaranteed.
+Instead of showing up at a restaurant arriving only to wait an hour for a free table, they can make their reservation over the phone, in person, or online and their seating will be guaranteed.
 They can even directly communicate with the restaurant if they need to change or cancel their reservation.

-Third, customers benefit from being able to request special accommodations when they make a reservation in order to get the experience that they expect (or even one that exceeds their expectations).
+Second, customers benefit from the ability to request special accommodations when they make a reservation, which ensures they get the experience that they expect (or even one that exceeds their expectations).

 When restaurants take reservations, it’s a win-win on both sides of the table.

-If your restaurant accepts reservations, what system do you have in place to take and organize them?
-Does it only take reservations over the phone?
-Does your team record the reservations manually in a date book or use a more tech-savvy approach?
+If your restaurant already accepts reservations, what system do you have in place to take and organize them?
+Are you only able to accept reservations over the phone?
+Does your team record the reservations manually in a log book or use a more tech-savvy approach?

-The latest restaurant reservation systems – especially those that are integrated with your POS – can clear up clutter and improve accuracy, make business more predictable, maximize revenue, and help create personalized guest experiences.
+Modern restaurant reservation systems – especially those that are integrated with your POS – can clear up clutter, improve accuracy, make business more predictable, maximize revenue, and help create personalized guest experiences.

 Modern reservation systems can be managed through something as small as an iPad.
-Let your host ditch paper notebooks and reduce clutter on the host stand clutter-free – something that makes a great first impression on customers.
+This means your hosts can ditch the paper notebooks and keep the host stand clutter-free – something that makes a great first impression on customers.

-A reservation system reduces errors that can be made taking reservation information over the phone.
+A reservation system reduces errors that can be made by taking reservation information over the phone.
 When customers book online, there’s less risk that a reservation will be booked for a party of seven instead of eleven, or that you might forget to make a note about an important food allergy.

 Hospitality is all about the guest experience.
-Reservation technology can save customer information like contact details, how often they’ve visited, dietary restrictions, and special dates and anniversaries, and even how much the customer has spent.
+Reservation technology can save customer information like contact details, how often they’ve visited, dietary restrictions, special dates and anniversaries, and even how much the customer has spent.
 This customer information can be integrated into marketing campaigns to more accurately target guests through personalized promotions.

-When you know you have a regular customer coming in for a big celebration, you can make the extra effort to cater the experience to them – maybe assign them to top performing staff or throw in a free dessert for a celebration.
+And when you know you have a regular coming in for a big celebration, you can make the extra effort to cater the experience to them – maybe assign them to top-performing staff or throw in a free dessert for a celebration.

 So how do the above benefits affect the bottom line at your restaurant?

-When you use a reservation system that integrates with your point of sale (POS) system, it’s easy to see how reservations affect revenue.
+When you use a reservation system that integrates directly with your POS system, it’s easy to see how reservations affect revenue.